E-commerce

 Campaigns and mobile

-Social ads drive traffic to mobile: a mobile/desktop conversion gap is often the fastest lever if the traffic is already there.
+Social ads drive traffic to mobile: a mobile / desktop gap in conversion is often the quickest lever if the traffic is already there.

-Vague promises convert less than verifiable commitments: timelines, guarantees, real availability.
-Pair text with proof (certifications, tests).
+Vague promises convert less than verifiable commitments: timelines, warranty, actual availability.
+Pair copy with proof (certifications, tests).

-• Urgency: only if factual; avoid fake countdowns.
+• Urgency: only if factual; avoid fake counters.

-• Reviews: nuanced reviews are better than a wall of suspicious five-star ratings.
+• Reviews: better to have nuanced reviews than a wall of suspicious five-star ratings.

-• Permanent promotions: risk driving purchases only when items are on sale.
+• Permanent promotions: risk leading to buying only when on promotion.

 Margin and conversion